 For men, there is no dearth of variety.
 From dhoti kurta to shirt pants, an Indian man prefers everything that fits well and looks good.
 But, traditionally you can see north Indians wearing kurta pajama, dhoti kurta or sherwani on formal celebrations whereas south Indian men prefer lungi with shirt.

 Jewellery is an important accessory for every Indian woman.
 From earrings, nose-rings, armlets, necklaces to anklets and bracelets, Indian jewellery give a woman everything that she needs to enhance her beauty.
 Some form of jewellery such as mangalsutra, nose and toe rings is also associated typically with married women in India, who also get jewellery as 'stridhan' on their marriage.

 Hindu, Muslim, Sikh, Christian, Buddhist, Jain or Zoroastrian; one can find people of all religions here in India.
 India is a secular state and every citizen enjoys an equal right of choosing and following a particular religion.
 More than three fourth of Indian population belongs to Hindu religion and you can find Hindu pilgrimages in every part of the country.

 The Muslims have their pilgrimages like Dargah Sharif of Ajmer at Rajasthan and Dargah of Ajan Pir in Assam.
-In northeast, there is Poa Mecca.
+In Northeast, there is Poa Mecca.
 It is believed that here a faithful Muslim can gain one fourth of the spiritual enlightenment that could be gained at Mecca.

-Another pilgrimage of Sikhs is Manikaran Gurudwara that is situated in Himachal Pradesh and it is famous for its hot springs.
+Another pilgrimage of Sikhs is Manikaran Gurudwara that is situated in Himachal Pradesh and is famous for its hot springs.
 It is believed that these springs carry uranium and other radioactive materials.
 Takhat Sachkhand Sri Hazur Abchalnagar Sahib in Maharashtra is another sacred religious place of Sikhs.
 In India, you can also find a number of churches in every state.
-If you are in south, you can visit Medak Church and Gundala church in Andhra Pradesh, Santa Cruz Basilica in Kochi, Kerela.
+If you are in south, you can visit Medak Church and Gundala Church in Andhra Pradesh, Santa Cruz Basilica in Kochi, Kerela.
 Northern India also has famous churches like St. Joseph's Church in Uttar Pradesh and Church of the Sacred Heart in New Delhi.
 If you are enjoying the valleys of Himachal Pradesh, then you can get Jesus' blessings in Christ Church and St. Michael's Cathedral at Shimla.

 Everything is Artistic here!

-The great variety in performing and visual arts could not be found anywhere in the world except for India.
+The great variety in performing and visual arts could not be found anywhere else in the world except for India.
 From a roadside show to a highly sophisticated drama in the theatre, you can find anything and everything here.

 Indian art can be categorised into two main forms- performing arts and visual arts.

 Dance, drama, theatre or music, every art is unique in itself.
-In India, religions, mythology and classical literature form the basis of most of the performing arts.
+In India, religions, mythology and classical literature form the basis of most of the performing arts: